bartonlp/simple-site-class/docs/siteclass.md

-# SimpleSiteClass, Database, dbMysqli and dbAbstract Methods
+# SimpleSiteClass, SimpleDatabase, SimpledbMysqli and SimpledbAbstract Methods
-(version 1.0.0simple, 3.0.0database, 3.0.0mysql, 1.0.0ab)
+(version 1.0.0simple, 1.0.0database, 3.0.0mysql, 1.0.0ab)

 ---

-## SimpleSiteClass, Database and dbAbstract
+## SimpleSiteClass, SimpleDatabase and SimpledbAbstract

 While there are a number of methods for each of the major classes there are really only a small handful you will use on a regular bases.

 * SimpleSiteClass constructor -- If you use getPageTopBottom().
 This method extends Database;
 * SimpleSiteClass::getPageTopBottom() -- Gets the \<head\> and \<footer\>.
-* Database constructor -- If you only want to do mysql methods.
+* SimpleDatabase constructor -- If you only want to do mysql methods.

 I usually have this kind of code at the top of my page: